kuzudb/kuzu-blog/src/content/post/2025-03-14-unstructured-data-to-graph-baml-kuzu.md

 All code to reproduce the workflow end-to-end is available [on GitHub](https://github.com/kuzudb/baml-kuzu-demo).
 Give it a try with different LLMs/prompts, and let us know what you find!

-## Tools

-Check out the following links for more information on the tools used for this study:

-- [BAML](https://docs.boundaryml.com/home): Everything to do with prompting LLMs to get better structured outputs from them
-- [Kuzu](https://docs.kuzudb.com/): Open source, embedded graph database that can power Graph RAG!
-- [Polars](https://docs.pola.rs/): Fast Python DataFrame library that can handle nested data

 ---